cyrilf/docsify-edit-link/README.md

 The first line is the root of your project.
 The second line is the same but `tree` is now `edit`.
 This is your `edit url` (and yes, it's a 404.
-This plugin will automaticaly add the file name at the end to make it work)
+This plugin will automaticaly add the file name at the end to make it work) Use this only if you don't host your code on Github or if your docsify root location is not `./docs`.

 ----